pnpm/symlink-dir/README.md

 Options:

 * `overwrite` - *boolean* - is `true` by default.
 When `false`, existing files at dest are not overwritten.
+* `symlinkOnly` - *boolean* - is `false` by default.
+When `true`, forces creation of real symbolic links and never falls back to junctions on Windows.
+If symbolic links cannot be created (e.g., insufficient permissions), an error will be thrown instead of falling back to junctions.

 Result: